TrellixVulnTeam/luigi_3P9D/README.md

 and or not
 ```

-Those keywords cannot be used as variable or function identifiers.
+These keywords cannot be used as variable or function identifiers.

 ## Blocks